Preparing heritage statements

 The simplest way of explaining this information is the use of plans illustrating the suggested age of different parts of the building, and indicating the survival and extent of special features and such things as old plaster.

-Significance can also be assessed by reference to the values (historical, aesthetic, communal and evidential) identified in English Heritage's publication Conservation Principles.
+Significance can also be assessed by reference to the values (historical, aesthetic, communal and evidential) identified in English Heritage's publication Conservation Principles, Policies and Guidance.
 The survival of historic fabric is a major contributing factor to the importance of a building, and is often used as a measure of significance.

 The heritage statement should explain how the proposed works might affect the significance of the building.
 Extensions can alter the historic character of a building dramatically, and also affect historic fabric.